Manufacturing Learning Portal: Interactive Illustration

 At a large manufacturing company, personnel on the shop floor didn’t have an easy way to learn what IT assets were available to them, how to use them and get value from them, and who to contact for more information.
-Without an engaging and intuitive learning portal- something that could connect manufacturing operations at plants across the globe.
+There was a need for an engaging and intuitive learning portal- something that could connect manufacturing operations at plants across the globe.

 The following use cases were developed at the beginning of the process, with some mid-project iterations made based on development feasibility: